 Fireworks are known to cause anxiety in animals.
 There are many things we can do to help our pets.

-Planning ahead will help keep your pets keep calm and reduce stress.
+Planning ahead will help keep your pets calm and reduce stress.

-Ensure your pet can’t escape if they get frightened.
-Check that your details are update on your pets microchip and collar, just in case they do get out.
+Check that your details are update on your pets microchip and collar, just in case they do get frightened and get out.

 You may also wish to use calming products which are available to help your pets when they’re feeling stressed.

 There are different types of calming products available, you can call our team to help you choose the right one for your pet.

 You may want to bring your pet in from outside, try and do this gradually so they can get use to the change in environment.

 If you are leaving your pet outside you can:

 Cover part of the enclosure, you can use blankets to muffle the sounds and create a dark area.